-Joanne and her late husband Hal had been longtime supporters of our organization.
+Joanne and her late husband Hal had been longtime supporters of their favorite ministry.
 Recently, Joanne's children encouraged her to update her estate plan.
 Joanne thought that was a great idea.
-In fact, she had been thinking about meeting with her attorney to discuss how she could make a significant gift to support our work.
+In fact, she had been thinking about meeting with her attorney to discuss how she could make a significant gift to support the work of her favorite ministry.

-Joanne: Hal and I were passionate about Gospel for Asia's mission.
+Joanne: Hal and I were passionate about our ministry's mission.
 We even volunteered regularly.
 After Hal passed away, I wanted to make a gift that would honor his memory.

 When she met with her attorney, Joanne explained her goals and described her assets.
 She'd inherited Hal's IRA, which when combined with her own, would provide her with the necessary retirement security she needed.
 She even had enough to allow her to take regular vacations and splurge on gifts for the grandkids.

 Joanne: I had originally thought about leaving my IRA to our kids and other assets to charity.
 My attorney suggested a different strategy and told me that an IRA is a great gift to leave to charity.
-He explained that if my kids inherited the IRA, my estate would pay estate taxes and my kids would pay income tax on the IRA.
-But, by giving the IRA to charity and other assets to my kids, the kids will still receive a nice inheritance, and we avoid income and estate taxes entirely!
+He explained that if my kids inherited the IRA, my kids would pay income tax and Income in Respect to a Decedent (IRD) tax on the proceeds from the IRA.
+But, by giving the IRA to charity and other assets to my kids, the kids will still receive a nice inheritance, and avoid income and IRD taxes entirely!

 Joanne: Making a gift of my IRA was easy!
 I contacted my IRA custodian, who emailed me an IRA beneficiary designation form.
-I completed the form, named Gospel for Asia as the primary beneficiary of my IRA and mailed it back to the custodian.
-I called Gospel for Asia to tell them about my gift, and they were very touched.
+I completed the form, named my favorite ministry as the primary beneficiary of my IRA and mailed it back to the custodian.
+I called the ministry to tell them about my gift, and they were very touched.
 I know Hal would be happy too.
-Best of all, I can continue to use my IRA for as long as I live, and when I pass away, my IRA will go to charity.
+Best of all, I can continue to use my IRA for as long as I live, and when I pass away, my IRA will help further the Lord's work.

 Is a beneficiary designation gift right for you?

-If you own a qualified retirement plan, such as an IRA, 401(k) or 403(b) and would like to make a charitable gift, your family or your estate might benefit if you update your beneficiary designation form naming our organization as a beneficiary.
+If you own a qualified retirement plan, such as an IRA, 401(k) or 403(b), a life insurance policy or bank or investment accounts and would like to make a charitable gift, your family or your estate might benefit if you update your beneficiary designation form naming our organization as a beneficiary.
 Beneficiary designation gifts may help your heirs avoid paying income tax on certain inherited assets and may help your estate avoid estate taxes.

 *Please note: The story, names and image above represent an example of the benefits of this type of estate-planning tool.
 They do not represent actual donors to GFA.
 Since the benefits of each gift may be different, you should seek the advice of your legal, tax or financial advisor.